 - Scandinavians: Blond hair, blue eyes, fair skin, and high cheekbones.
 Very tall.
 If they are Vikings, bearded men are a given.
 If they are modern Scandinavians, then beards only appear occasionally.

 - Russians and other Slavs: Men will be depicted with brown hair (or sometimes bald heads) and beards, while women will have blonde hair and delicate facial features.
 In unflattering examples, younger Slav males will be ghostly pale, have shaven, round heads, large ears, a long nose and rather small eyes, often quite close together — the whole look will suggest a malnourished, sullen quality (see Vladimir Putin for real-life detail).
-Expect dark circles under the eyes of both sexes.
+More flattering examples, on the other hand, will usually depict them as brawny hunks.
 Older works often depict Russian women as ugly, while modern works will show them as Ms. Fanservice, slender with big breasts and long, long legs.
 Sometimes the men and old women will have large or unusual noses, though not to the extent of Jews.
+Expect dark circles under the eyes of both sexes.
 In anime and manga, Russians are frequently depicted as pale with white, silver, platinum blond, or blue hair.
 Will frequently wear ushankas.

 - Arabs, North Africans, Egyptians,(applies to mostly any Middle Eastern countries) etc,: Will often have tan skin, high cheek bones, large hooked noses and black curly hair (and beards) on men and straight hair on women (if not covered by a headscarf).
 They are still often enough played by white actors however.
 If their depiction is negative (which these days in Western media, it almost always is), they are often hairy and ugly as well.

 - Armenians will be shown with big noses and unibrows.
 Though usually when an Armenian appears in animation the animator is likely Armenian.